xinhaoyuan/layout-machi/README.md

   - `persistent`: whether to keep a history of the command for the layout.
 The default is `true`.
   - `default_cmd`: the command to use if there is no persistent history for this layout.
   - `editor`: the editor used for the layout.
 The default is `machi.default_editor` (or `machi.editor.default_editor`).
+  - `new_placement_cb`: a callback `function(c, instance, areas)` that fits new client `c` into the areas.
+    Returns whether the new client is in draft mode.
+This is a new and experimental feature.
+    XXX have a subsection for this.

 Either `name` or `name_func` must be set - others are optional.